ryanfitzer/Accessibility/readme.md

 # Javascript Accessibility Techniques #

+**This repository has been archived.
+Most, if not all, of this information is probably no longer accurate**

 A disorganized list of tips and tricks I've found handy when developing accessible javascript-heavy interactions.
 Any recommendations for techniques are welcomed (or pull requests).

 **Note**: these techniques are generalized due to the complexity of different brower/SR combinations.
 What works for one combo may not apply to another.